inevitablesale/hubspot-job-scraper/README.md

 ```

 Visit `http://localhost:8000` and click **Start Crawl** to trigger the spider.
 The page uses Server-Sent Events to show the live log and expose a `/status` endpoint so you can check whether a crawl is running.

+> Render note: the crawler does not bind a port; deploy it as a Background Worker (or use the FastAPI server/uvicorn command above if you need a Web Service).